TedTschopp/tschopp.net/_posts/2018-04-19-Factions-Ideologies-and-Religions-in-Role-Playing-Games.md

 **Example:**

->The University encourages individualism in relationship to achieving its outcomes.
+The University encourages individualism in relationship to achieving its outcomes.
 However it does expect this to occur within the limits of the scientific method.
 0.
-{: .example}
+{: .example .well}

 #### Activism